EmilianoBruni/fastify-knex-api/README.md

 ### .tables: Array of string || Array of Object

-An array of tables to expose or an object of tables to expose with their primary key
+An array of tables to expose or an object of tables to expose with their primary key and optional verbs.

 ```javascript
 [ 'authors', 'posts']